+'''

 Request.RegisterCluster(cluster, new DebugExecutorLogger());

+'''

-This example uses the DebugExecutorLogger() which will also print to System.out, but only if the API debugging is enabled.
-Alternative you can provide your own implementation of the ExecutorLogger, to control how error messages should be handled.
+This example uses the DebugExecutorLogger() that also prints to System.out, but only if the API debugging is enabled.
+Alternatively you can provide your own implementation of the ExecutorLogger to control how error messages should be handled.